dnlib/BlazoredRecaptcha/README.md

 (you can also combine this with Microsoft's standard appsettings system, I would recommend using appsettings instead of hard-coding the keys into your application)

 This will inject the RecaptchaService into your ServiceCollection.
-You can now access it from any Razor page like this:
+You can now access it from any Blazor page like this:

 ```C#
 @inject RecaptchaService RecaptchaService